iamthehimansh/iamthehimansh/README.md

 - 👋 Hi, I’m @iamthehimansh
-- 👀 I’m interested in Science & Technology
+- 👀 I’m interested in AI & ML
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Maths For AI
 - 💞️ I’m looking to collaborate on open Projects
 - 📫 How to reach me iamthehimansh@gmail.com
-- 🚀 CEO at CodeProps based in Hydrabad

 <!---
 iamthehimansh/iamthehimansh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.